sillsdev/Transcribe/README.md

 ## To build for Linux
 1. The Linux build is actually done on a windows machine.
 This is because mono5 which is used for building on Linux can't accept .net core assemblies as dependencies.
 1. The build instructions are the same as those above except `Transcribe.Windows` is replaced with `Transcribe.Linux`.
-1. Binaries built in this way can be used to replace the /usr/lib/siltranscriber binaries or they can be launched from any folder with the command `./runmono mono Transcribe.Linux.exe` (Building depends on mono5sil but executing will work with mono4sil)
+1. Binaries built in this way can be used to replace the \usr\lib\siltranscriber binaries or they can be launched from any folder with the command `.\runmono mono Transcribe.Linux.exe` (Building depends on mono5sil but executing will work with mono4sil)

 ## Updating localizations
 There is a file: [localizationReadMe.md](src\portable\ReactUi\data\localization\localizationReadMe.md) which describes how to update rebuild and include the localizations.